 Be patient when training the Samoyed husky mix!
 This breed will need plenty of encouragement before they can learn new tricks – so don’t give up if your pet is having trouble grasping the basics.
 They’re not slow learners, it just takes time for them to understand what you expect from them.
 If you work with this dog consistently and diligently, they’ll become an excellent companion in no time at all!

-Samoyed vs Husky
+Samoyed Dog vs Husky Dog

 The Samoyed has many positive qualities like its low maintenance coat and playful nature.
 It does bark quite often though whereas the Siberian husky is known for being very quiet (unless they’re playing).
 The Samoyed can be difficult to train but it’s also an independent thinker which means you might struggle with stubbornness.

 Siberian huskies are far more eager to please their owners and follow instructions – this makes them easier to train but they can be mischievous if allowed free reign in the house.
-They’re also less likely to bark than the Samoyed so if that’s an issue, then perhaps a Siberian husky would be better for your household.
+Husky is also less likely to bark than the Samoyed so if that’s an issue, then perhaps a Siberian husky would be better for your household.

-Because these dogs are often bred with two different purebred parents, they’re likely to share some characteristics with either their sire or dam.
+Because these mixed dogs (samuskies) are often bred with two different purebred parents, they’re likely to share some characteristics with either their sire or dam.
 Common breeds which have been bred together include the Siberian Husky and the American Eskimo Dog – both of which can be found within our list of designer dogs here.
-If you love the parent breeds but want a smaller dog, there’s also the ‘Siberian Husky X’, which shares many similar traits to the Samoyed husky mix.
+If you love the parent breeds but want a smaller dog, there’s also the ‘Siberian Husky X’, which shares many similar traits to the Husky Samoyed mix.